livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 Keep abbreviations to a minimum.
 Define abbreviations upon first appearance in the text.
 Do not use non-standard abbreviations unless they appear at least three times in the text.
+### Authors names

+On the title page, write author names in the following order:

+ - First name (or initials, if used)
+ - Middle name (or initials, if used)
+ - Last name (surname, family name)

+Each author on the list must have an affiliation.
+The affiliation includes department, university, or organizational affiliation and its location, including city, state/province (if applicable), and country.
+Authors have the option to include a current address in addition to the address of their affiliation at the time of the study.
+At a minimum, the address must include the author’s current institution, city, and country.

 ### Article layout